-The Complaints Manager will flag up to the Head of Service Engagement and Experience any complainants he or she feels may be a concern.
-Together they will determine the point at which a specific complainant will be considered to be habitual, unreasonably persistent and/or vexatious.
+The Complaints Manager, together with the Complaints Officer and the local service, will determine the point at which a specific complainant will be considered to be habitual, unreasonably persistent and/or vexatious.
 They will also agree on the appropriate course of action.
 This will vary on a case-by-case basis.